Rehab Centers Hall County, GA

 Twin Lakes Recovery Center Gainesville

-Twin Lakes Recovery Center Gainesville is a residential treatment facility in Hall County, GA that is situated in the 30501 zip code.
-Twin Lakes Recovery Center Gainesville offers residential substance abuse treatment and inpatient dual diagnosis treatment.
-It offers motivational interviewing, cognitive behavioral therapy and 12-step rehab.
+Twin Lakes Recovery Center Gainesville is a residential addiction treatment facility in Hall County, GA that is located in the 30501 zip code.
+It can accommodate rehab for adult women, dual diagnosis treatment and adult men.

 Address: 204 West Academy Street, Gainesville, GA 30501 in Hall County